-The car dealership laws facing automotive dealers are niche specific and known by few.
-MLG’s team of experienced automotive lawyers has vast experience representing dealers in manufacturer franchise disputes.
-Our car dealer lawyers have represented clients in cases involving terminations, add-points, facilities upgrades, warranty charge-backs and curtailments, both before the California New Motor Vehicle Board and in state and federal court.
+The laws facing automotive dealers are niche specific and known by few.
+MLG’s team of experienced automotive lawyers has vast experience representing dealers in a variety of contexts.
+We have represented dealers in cases involving terminations, add-points, facilities upgrades, warranty chargebacks, allocation, curtailments, breach of fiduciary duty and fraud, both before the California New Motor Vehicle Board and in state and federal court.

 CASES involving DEALERS

 A manufacturer may not prevent a dealership owner from transferring his ownership interest in the dealership to his heirs upon death.
 See Cal.
 Vehicle Code § 11713.3(j).

 It is unlawful for a manufacturer to prevent a dealer from adding another line-make to an existing facility, so long as the franchisor’s facilities and capital requirements are met.
 See Cal.
 Vehicle Code § 11713.13(a).

 A franchisor has the right to approve a dealer operator, but has no authority to determine a dealer’s executive management.
 See Cal.
 Vehicle Code § 11713.3(c).

 Manufacturers may not interfere with the choices made by a dealer relating to the dealership’s capital structure and financing.
 See Cal.
 Vehicle Code § 11713.3(b).